 Chobe National Park

 Shaken but unscathed, the next morning we pulled together and made our way to the town of Kasane and Chobe National Park for a much-needed day relaxing on the Chobe River.
-The day began very hot but as evening approached it grew cool and moist on the river.
-Chobe riverbanks have abundant game, and the region is known for its enormous buffalo and elephant herds.
+The day began very hot but as evening approached, it grew cool and moist on the river.
+Chobe riverbanks have abundant game, and the region is known for enormous buffalo and elephant herds.

 Chobe National Park is the second largest park in Botswana covering over 4,000 square miles.
 The Park forms part of a medley of lakes, islands, and floodplains created from the Kwando, Linyanti, and Chobe Rivers